Tests and treatments

 Side effects

-Almost all medications have side effects, in addition to the intended effect for which you are taking them.
+Almost all medications have some unintended side effects.
 Please read the package insert to see what the possible side effects are.
 With the right dose and careful usage, side effects can usually be avoided.
 You may need to accept some side effects because the body has to adjust when a new medication is started.
 What's more, your kidneys do not work as well as you age.
 This means that some medication stays in your body for longer, and you have a higher probability of side effects.
 Your physician will take this into consideration.

 Use your medication as prescribed.
 They are usually required for a long time, even if you feel better.